Explore our Business and Finance taught Master's degree.

 - Financial Markets and Instruments

 - Research Methodology and Dissertation or Business in Practice

 Optional modules can vary from year to year.
 Example optional modules may include:

-The MSc Business and Finance course consists of eight core modules, which you will study across three terms.
-The core modules provide key management and business expertise, all designed to contribute to a career in business and finance.
+The MSc Business and Finance course consists of eight compulsory modules, which you will study across three terms.
+The compulsory modules provide key management and business expertise, all designed to contribute to a career in business and finance.